Dylan-Cairns/Jacynth-legacy/index.md

-# Creating a digital adaptation of a board game in Typescript
+# Creating a digital adaptation of a board game in TypeScript

-As my first project not related to any curriculum I decided to create a JavaScript implementation of the card game [Jacynth](http://wiki.decktet.com/game:jacynth) from the [Decktet](https://www.decktet.com/).
-I built the app using Typescript, with an Express.js server and Socket.io for real time multi-player.
+As my first project not related to any curriculum I decided to create an implementation of the card game [Jacynth](http://wiki.decktet.com/game:jacynth) from the [Decktet](https://www.decktet.com/).
+I built the app using TypeScript, with an Express.js server and Socket.io for real time multi-player.
 I took some notes during development and have included some of the more interesting questions that arose here.
 Let's begin!

 Jacynth is an area control card game played using the [Decktet](https://www.decktet.com/), a unique deck of cards designed and beautifully illustrated by PD Magnus, and shared for free under a Creative Commons license.
 The Decktet was my first introduction to the board game hobby, and a couple games playable with the Decktet still count among my favorites.
 (In the interest of making a design that would work well on small screens I didn't use the original cards and made the cards into tiles instead.)